bluem-development/bluem-php/README.md

 $authenticationAuthorityID = $webhook->getAuthenticationAuthorityID();
 $authenticationAuthorityName = $webhook->getAuthenticationAuthorityName();

-// note: returns array with a lot of values that are of use
+// note: returns array with a lot of values that are of use.
 $identityReportArray = $webhook->getIdentityReportArray();
 ```

 ### 2. How to configure
 **Communicate the endpoint URLs to [pluginsupport@bluem.nl](mailto:pluginsupport@bluem.nl?subject=Bluem+Webhook+Endpoints) to have these URLs be configured in your account.**
 Please allow for a few working days for this to be configured.
-We will follow-up as soon as the endpoints have been added.
+We will follow up as soon as the endpoints have been added.

 ### 3. Verify that it works
 You can POST to your own endpoints to verify that it works.
 Please contact us for a sample Webhook call that you can use for your service.

 ### Support for webhooks
 We can help you troubleshoot any problems you might face after creating the endpoints.
 We can also help you verify that data gets sent properly.
-Please contact us if you need assistance in this regard.
+Please contact us if you need help in this regard.

 ## Payments

 The following attributes in the config are vital for proper eMandate functionality:

-- `PaymentReference`: a reference visible within the administration, which can be used to identify the customer and the transaction details.
+- `PaymentReference`: a reference visible within the administration, which can be used to identify the customer and/or the transaction details.
 - `Amount`
   - Amount Mutable
   - MinAmount